The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 Start by measuring out about 5 lbs of Yukon Gold potatoes.
 Wash, peel, and chop the potatoes into roughly equal-sized pieces.
 Don’t worry too much about the size here, just keep in mind smaller chunks will cook faster.

-Next, throw the chopped potatoes into a large stock pot.
-Fill the pot with cold water until it reaches about 1-2 inches over the top of the potatoes.
-Bring to a boil.
+Next, throw the chopped potatoes into a large pot.
+Fill the pot with COLD water until it reaches about 1-2 inches over the top of the potatoes.
+Bring the pot to a boil over high heat.

-Tip: Using cold water in this step allows the potatoes to soak a little longer before they reach cooking temperatures, improving the starchiness/texture.
+Tip: Using cold water in this step allows the potatoes to soak a little longer before they reach cooking temperatures, improving the starchiness/creamy texture.

 Sauté the Garlic

-While the potatoes boil, sauté the garlic in a bit of vegan butter until it is golden brown but not burnt.
+While the potatoes boil, sauté the garlic over low heat in a bit of vegan butter until it is golden brown but not burnt.
 This should only take about 3-5 minutes.

 Mix and Mash